Cancer Research

 Where Groundbreaking Research and World-Class Academics Come Together.

-Over a half-century ago, the Royal Dames began their support of what would become in 2000 the Rumbaugh-Goodwin Institute.
-In 2005, the Rumbaugh-Goodwin Institute made a strategic decision to merge with Nova Southeastern University, one of the largest not-for-profit independent universities in the nation.
-This critical merger with NSU, an R1 research university, afforded RGI opportunities for wider collaborations in both basic and translational research, as well as increased the overall portfolio of cancer research studies conducted at both the Institute and the university.
+Over a half-century ago, the Royal Dames began their support of an organization dedicated to advancing cancer research.
+In 2005, this organization made a strategic decision to merge with Nova Southeastern University, one of the largest not-for-profit independent universities in the nation.
+This critical merger with NSU, an R1 research university, created opportunities for broader collaboration in both basic and translational research, while also expanding the overall portfolio of cancer research studies conducted across the institution and the university.

-RGI’s offices and labs are located on the sixth floor of NSU’s Center for Collaborative Research (CCR), one of the largest and most advanced research facilities in Florida.
-Located adjacent to the NSU Health complex, the 215,000-sq.-ft., six-story CCR is equipped with wet and dry labs; state-of-the-art research equipment, including access to a high-performance computing environment; and other resources, such as Florida LambdaRail, a high-speed broadband service delivery network with connectivity throughout the nation.
+The organization’s offices and laboratories are located on the sixth floor of NSU’s Center for Collaborative Research (CCR), one of the largest and most advanced research facilities in Florida.
+Situated adjacent to the NSU Health complex, the 215,000-square-foot, six-story CCR features wet and dry labs, state-of-the-art research equipment—including access to a high-performance computing environment—and additional resources such as Florida LambdaRail, a high-speed broadband network with nationwide connectivity.

 Fueling Breakthroughs, Together